nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

       runAppServant appEnv action
 ```

 Since our request handlers are defined in the custom `App` monad, we use Servant's [`hoistServer`](https://hackage.haskell.org/package/servant-server/docs/Servant-Server.html#v:hoistServer).
-We pass it a `run` function that converts an action from `App a` to Servant's `Handler a`, also called "natural transformation" in the documentation.
-Inside `run`, we use the helper function `runAppServant` defined earlier, and we need to create an `AppEnv` to pass to it as an argument.
+We pass it a `run` function that converts an action from `App` to Servant's `Handler`.
+This function is also called "natural transformation" in the documentation.
+Inside `run`, we use the helper function `runAppServant` that we defined earlier.
+We must also create an `AppEnv` to pass to `runAppServant` as an argument.

 Let's look at a first implementation of `run`: